The firm white meat and delicately sweet flavor of this fish.

-Simply sear your filets on the stove top and finish in a hot oven.
+Simply sear your fillets on the stove top and finish in a hot oven.

 Top with Roast Tomatoes (recipe below) or simply a squeeze of lemon and a little olive oil.

-4 – 6 oz. fresh sea-halibut filets, nice and thick
+4 – 6 oz. fresh sea-halibut fillets, nice and thick

 Fresh cracked pepper, to taste

 2 tsp. olive oil

 1. If cold, allow halibut to stand at room temperature for 15-20 minutes.